-Leslie is an adjunct Associate Professor at the Department of International Business and Asian Studies at Griffith University and Senior Lecturer at the Gender, Leadership & Social Sustainability Research Unit of the Department of Medicine, Nursing & Health Sciences at Monash University and is the research or community member of several Victorian committees, councils and boards, including the Department of Health’s Human Research Ethics Committee, the Consultative Council for Clinical Trial Research, the Physiotherapy Board of Australia), the Victorian Board of the Nursing & Midwifery Board and the Mental Health Review Board.
-She mentors young thinkers and writers through the Writing Centre for Scholars and Researchers at the University of Melbourne and the Australian Society of Authors and as an ICMI exclusive speaker, entertains and provokes audiences on topics including leadership, professional ethics, ending stigma and work/life balance.
-Leslie was the co-founder of No Chicks, No Excuses.
+Leslie is an adjunct Associate Professor at the Department of International Business and Asian Studies at Griffith University and Senior Lecturer at the Gender, Leadership & Social Sustainability Research Unit of the Department of Medicine, Nursing & Health Sciences at Monash University.
+She is the research or community member of several Victorian committees, councils and boards including the Physiotherapy Board of Australia’s Registration and Notifications Committee (formerly the Victorian Board of the Physiotherapy Board of Australia), the Victorian Board of the Nursing & Midwifery Board of Australia and the Mental Health Tribunal.
+Past appointments include providing research expertise to the Department of Health’s Human Research Ethics Committee and the Consultative Council for Clinical Trial Research,

 The Book of Rachael What if the man you loved betrayed your brother?
 Two thousand years ago, as a charismatic young preacher from Nazareth was gathering followers among the people of Galilee, his sister swept floors and dreamed of learning to read.